giotob/TPC_reproduction/README.md

 # CSE:6250 Paper Reproduction
-## Authorhs: Giovanni Tobar & Ashutosh Joshi
+## Authors: Giovanni Tobar & Ashutosh Joshi

 This a reproduction repository of the paper called " Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit"